cardmeister/cardmeister.github.io/README.md

 ## 52 SVG playingcards in **one** 19KB² Custom Element: ``<CARD-T>``

+### No external SVG files!
+All SVG is created by the Custom Element

-**This project uses modern browser technologies, use the latest Chrome or Firefox**
+This project uses modern browser technologies, use the latest Chrome or Firefox

 <hr>